antonfirsov/docs/2015/12-ionide/Ionide-VSCode.md

-# Announcing F# Support in Visual Studio Code with Ionide
+# [Guest Post] Announcing F# Support in Visual Studio Code with Ionide
+* This is a guest post by [Krzysztof Cieślak](https://twitter.com/k_cieslak), an F# community developer and contributor to the Ionide project including its Visual Studio Code extension.
+To learn more about F# and engage with the community, head to [fsharp.org](fsharp.org).
+To learn more about the Ionide project, head to [ionide.io](ionide.io). *

 [Ionide](http://ionide.io) is a suite of packages for the [Atom](https://atom.io/) editor that aims to provide a fully-featured, modern, cross-platform, open-source IDE for F# development.
 It's available via download using the Atom Package Manager.